 - a.
 The initial appointment to the rank of associate professor shall be for a probationary term of two (2) years.
-At least one hundred and eighty (180) calendar days prior to the expiration of the associate professor's initial two-year probationary term, the associate professor shall be notified of one of the following: - (i) a decision to recommend that the faculty member be reappointed to a three-year probationary term or - (ii) a decision to recommend that the faculty member be reappointed with permanent tenure at the same or higher rank or - (iii) a decision not to recommend reappointment to a three-year probationary term.
+During the second year of continuous service at the University, the associate professor shall be given not less than 90 calendar days' written notice prior to the expiration of the associate professor's initial two-year probationary term.
+The associate professor shall be notified of one of the following: - (i) a decision to recommend that the faculty member be reappointed to a three-year probationary term or - (ii) a decision to recommend that the faculty member be reappointed with permanent tenure at the same or higher rank or - (iii) a decision not to recommend reappointment to a three-year probationary term.
 A decision not to reappoint shall be made in accordance with the procedures outlined in Section IIIG.4. of this policy. - b.
 If the faculty member is reappointed to a three-year probationary term, at least twelve (12) months prior to the expiration of the associate professor's term, the associate professor shall be notified of one of the following: - (i) a decision to recommend that the faculty member be reappointed with tenure at same or higher rank or - (ii) a decision not to recommend reappointment with permanent tenure.
 A decision not to reappoint shall be made in accordance with the procedures outlined in Section IIIG.4. of this policy. - c.
-If the department has fewer than three tenured faculty members to give a representative view of departmental opinion, the chairperson shall select additional tenured faculty members from another academic department within the department's school or college to participate in the development of a recommendation. - d.
+If the department/school has fewer than three tenured faculty members to give a representative view of departmental/school opinion, the academic unit head shall select additional tenured faculty members from another academic department/school within the department's/school's college to participate in the development of a recommendation. - d.
 Failure to give the required notice of a decision not to reappoint has the same effect as a decision to offer a terminal appointment for one academic year at the same rank.
-The decisions herein required shall be made as provided in Section III.F. of these policies. - e.
+The decisions herein required shall be made as provided in Section III.F. of these policies.

+e.
 After the faculty member completes his or her initial two-year term, the faculty member may apply for tenure or promotion.
 A promotion at any time from the rank of associate professor to that of professor confers permanent tenure.
 Tenure must be finally approved by the President of The University of North Carolina unless the faculty member has previously been granted tenure.
-In such a case, final approval of a promotion will be made by the university's Board of Trustees.
+In such a case, final approval of a promotion will be made by the Trustees.